Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Experimental Results and Discussion

+For the remaining sectors (i.e. Industry, Consumer Discretionary and Consumer Staples), we found that assets within the same sector never group into a large community in all sub-periods, even during the Covid-19 pandemic.
+Instead, they are broken down and distributed almost equally into several communities.
+This result indicates that investors did not perform herding on a sector basis in these sectors, even during major events.
 Furthermore, we acknowledge that some communities are mixed by multiple sectors and reveal herding, but it is unclear why the herding behavior exists in those cases as there seems not to be a rule/convention for these cases.
 However, most of such communities appear during the economic uncertainty times, i.e. during the trade war (Fig \ref{Fig9}) and the Covid-19 pandemic (Fig \ref{Fig10}).
-By contrast, this phenomenon was not pronounced from the Bull market time onwards (Figs \ref{Fig12}-\ref{Fig13}).
+By contrast, this phenomenon was not pronounced from the first Bull Time sub-period onwards (Figs \ref{Fig11}- \ref{Fig15}).
 Thus, it seems to be more likely that negative market conditions resulted in this phenomenon.
 However, since we don't have a confident justification for this phenomenon, we will leave this result for future work.

 From this experimental result, we can conclude that herding behavior should be observed from two perspectives, one from the entire market and the other from separate subsets (communities) within the market.
 This is because different perspectives provide us with different aspects of the market.
 Specifically, herding behavior occurs widely in most assets of a particular type of investment vehicle when there is a critical event that directly impacts the market.
 Hence, most assets involved are influenced and thus investors who are trading those assets tend to perform herding as a reaction to the event.
-This is why we found the herding in traditional markets during the US-China trade war, the herding in all markets during the peak of the Covid-19 pandemic and the herding in the cryptocurrency market during the Bull market time, while the remaining sub-periods show non-herding results.
-By contrast, we found that herding behavior occurs constantly in all types of investment vehicle but at a smaller scale, i.e. community level, as shown in Figs \ref{Fig9}-\ref{Fig13}.
+This is why we found the herding in traditional markets during the US-China trade war, the herding in all markets during the peak of the Covid-19 pandemic and the herding in the cryptocurrency market during bull market conditions, while the remaining sub-periods tend to show no evidence of herding (Tables \ref{tab:4.1} and \ref{tab:4.2}).
+By contrast, we found that herding behavior occurs constantly in all types of investment vehicle but at a smaller scale, i.e. community level, as shown in Figs \ref{Fig9}-\ref{Fig15}.
 In addition, herding behavior found in these communities mainly comes from specific events that solely impact that community.
 Subsequently, although herding might not exist in a whole market, it can be found by looking at a particular community/sector.